AaronIsserow/penguin-patrol-alert-system2/MotionDetection/README.md

 ## 📚 Background

-### 📷 Motion Detection Overview
+### 📷 Motion Detection Overview (Using OpenCV)

 The system uses **frame differencing**, a classic motion detection technique, where each incoming frame is compared against a stabilized background.
-The steps include:
+The open source image processing library OpenCV handles the following steps:

 - **Frame capture** from the Pi Camera.
 - **Grayscale conversion** and **Gaussian blur** to reduce noise.